Elorfiniel/the-coteaching-paradiam-for-deep-learning/README.md

 ## Coming Soon

-1. CIFAR10 and CIFAR100 dataset.
-2. Support for CUDA devices.
+1. Support for CUDA devices.
-3. Extra experiment options.
+2. Extra experiment options.
-4. A more detailed README.
+3. A more detailed README.
-5. Interesting findings from many experiments.
+4. Interesting findings from many experiments.

 ## Requirement